Revenue Procedure 2000-37 was released and effective September 15, 2000.

 Exchange Last Structure

-The multiple identification rules for deferred exchanges also apply to
+- The multiple identification rules for deferred exchanges also apply to Exchange Last Reverse Exchanges

 Exchange First Structure

-EAT acquires the Relinquished Property (the property being sold) from Exchanger with funds loaned to EAT by Exchanger through a standard
+- EAT acquires the Relinquished Property (the property being sold) from Exchanger with funds loaned to EAT by Exchanger through a standard Deferred Exchange with as the QI.

-QI receives the Relinquished Property and purchases the Replacement Property in the standard Deferred Exchange completing the standard
+- QI receives the Relinquished Property and purchases the Replacement Property in the standard Deferred Exchange completing the standard Deferred Exchange (property swap).

 Potential for Boot in Exchange First Structure